aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/training/pytorch-neuron-programming-guide.rst

            optimizer.step()
            xm.mark_step()

-For a full example of BF16 mixed-precision, see `PyTorch Neuron BERT Pretraining Tutorial <../../training/tutorials/bert.html>`__.
+For a full example of BF16 mixed-precision, see :ref:`PyTorch Neuron BERT Pretraining Tutorial <hf-bert-pretraining-tutorial>`.

 See official PyTorch documentation for more details about `torch.autocast <https://pytorch.org/docs/stable/amp.html#autocasting>`__